|

 the answer points more in the direction of

 "who" rather than "what".
-Vince
+Vince "Vinnie"

-"Vinnie" Colletta (1923-1991) is
+Colletta (1923-1991) is possibly the most

-most controversial inker the comic book industry
+inker the comic book industry has ever seen.
+He

-has ever seen.
-He could be extremely fast with
+could be extremely fast with his work and was

-his work and was almost any editor's go-to-inker
+almost any editor's go-to-inker when a title was

-when a title was running late, and he always
+running late, and he always delivered (Bryant

-delivered (Bryant Jr., 2010).
-The downside to
+Jr., 2010).
+The downside to this was the fact

-this was the fact that Colletta would at times
+that Colletta would at times cut corners by

-cut corners by erasing details in the pencil
+erasing details in the pencil artwork and

-artwork and simplifying panels.
-It helped to meet
+simplifying panels.
+It helped to meet deadlines

 |